Mohammadjamiu/tahugo_updated/content/networking/gsm-burst-and-its-types.md

 Used to fill in unused time slots on the TDMA frame, preventing interference from other users.

-When no data needs to be transmitted, DBs are inserted to maintain the TDMA structure and prevent other MSs from using those time slots.
+When no data needs to be transmitted, DBs are inserted to maintain the TDMA structure and prevent other MS's from using those time slots.

 ![dummy burst structure](/images/dummy-burst_1.webp "dummy burst structure")